justincasher/justincasher.github.io/articles/Defining-a-Scheme/Defining-a-Scheme.md

 &emsp; Hence, a morphism of sheaves $$ f \colon F \to G $$ is given by a continuous map $$ \varphi \colon X \to Y $$ and a morphism $$ f^{\#} \in \CHom(G, \varphi_* F) $$.
 Using the adjoint relation, this is the same as giving a morphism in $$ \CHom( \varphi^{\#} G, F) $$.

 &emsp; We are in particular interested in sheaves of local rings, such as the one given in Example 1.2.
-We will define schemes in a similar manner in \S3 using the Zariski topology introduced in \S2.
-CAN WE DEFINE SCHEMS USING LOCAL RING MAPS ON SECTIONS, NOT STALKS?
+We will define schemes in a similar manner in section 3 using the Zariski topology introduced in section 2.
+CAN WE DEFINE SCHEMES USING LOCAL RING MAPS ON SECTIONS, NOT STALKS?

 **Proposition 1.3.** &nbsp; Let $$ M $$ and $$ N $$ be smooth manifolds.
 If there exists a homeomorphism $$ f \colon M \to N $$ such that $$ \cC^{\infty}_N \to \cC^{\infty}_M $$ is a local isomorphism, then $$ M $$ and $$ N $$ are diffeomorphic.